IRD PROGRAM DESCRIPTION

 WHAT IS A SOCIAL COACH?

-• You get to choose!
+• The Group Participant gets to choose!

 PROGRAM OUTLINE

-• 14 sessions, 1-1/2 hours each week, with a group of 10 individuals
+• 15 sessions, 1-1/2 hours each week, with a group of 10 individuals;

 ENTRANCE CRITERIA